M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

    - **Wait-and-Return**: Driver waits at destination and returns you later
    - **Later-Date**: Two separate scheduled one-way journeys
    - **10% discount** applied to total fare
+   - **No stops allowed** - uses smart reverse route for return journey
+   - **Smart Reverse Route**: Return journey automatically reverses the outbound route with any stops
    - For later-date returns, requires `returnDate` and `returnTime`

 **Validation Rules**: